 How Much Does it Cost to Become a Prepper?

 There is also the consideration of money.
 How much can you spend on buying things you may never use?
 Your shiny new generator could sit in your garage for years and never get used except for testing purposes.
-So do you buy fancy, basic one or just opt out all together?
+So do you buy fancy, basic or just opt out all together?

 You will also find a wide range of experience out there.
 The internet is full of disaster preparedness information and it is easy to get overwhelmed.
 When I started this journey, I spent a lot of time reading and visiting other websites.
 Because no one person can know everything, I also curate articles from sources I feel are relevant to new preppers.
 With this in mind, I want to put as much good information in front of you and let you decide what you want to do with it.